Windows Subsystem for Linux 2: The Complete Guide for Windows 10 & 11

 mkdir D:\backup wsl --export Ubuntu D:\backup\ubuntu.tar

-Unregister the same distribution to remove it from the
+Unregister that distro to remove it from the

 wsl --unregister Ubuntu

-wsl --list to verify the distribution has been removed.
+wsl --list to verify the distro has been removed.

-Import the backup into a new WSL2 distribution at another location, such as
+Import the backup into a new WSL2 distro at another location, such as

 mkdir D:\wsl wsl --import Ubuntu D:\wsl\ D:\backup\ubuntu.tar

-Verify it has been successfully created by entering
+Verify the WSL distro has been successfully created by entering

-wsl --list and launching the Ubuntu app from the Start menu.
+wsl --list and launching Ubuntu from the Start menu or Windows Terminal.

 root as the default user.
-To use your own account, enter the following command:
+To revert to your own account, enter the following command:

 ubuntu config --default-user <yourname>